Apple, Facebook and Spotify remove 'The Alex Jones Show,' Infowars over hate speech

 And one of the site's editors Paul Joseph Watson addressed the action taken by Facebook in a post on Twitter saying, "this sets a chilling precedent for free speech.
 To all other conservative news outlets — you are next."

-Also commenting on the situation was Wikileaks, tweeting that “the ability of Facebook to censor rival publishers is a global anti-trust problem, which along with San Francisco cultural imperialism reduces political diversity.”
+Also commenting on the situation was Wikileaks, which tweeted this comment that Wikileaks called Facebook’s “the ability of Facebook to censor rival publishers is a global anti-trust problem, which along with San Francisco cultural imperialism reduces political diversity.”